hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/introduction.md

 ## Is this a Remix tutorial

-No, we recommend you read the Remix docs and watch the videos on their youtube channel.
+No, we recommend you read the Remix docs and watch the videos on their YouTube channel.
 This tutorial lets you set up a solid foundation with Remix + Hasura.

 ## What do I need to take this tutorial?